 First of all, can we both agree that most salesmen suck?

-Sure, you might disagree with me.
-That said, I highly recommend assuming the worst when you're going to buy a new or used travel trailer from someone.
+Ok, some of you might disagree with me.
+Regardless, I highly recommend assuming the worst when you're going to buy a new or used travel trailer.

 Because most RVs are NOTORIOUS for having problems.
 The workmanship is shoddy, they are made from cheap materials, and they have little to zero warranty.